Read the document to make sure it meets your needs.

 not be an executor or beneficiary of your Will

-Signing procedure
+Signing process

-Print out a copy of your Will.
+Print a copy of your Will.

-In the presence of your two witnesses and in the spaces provided, you should: date the document (for example: "the 6th day of June 2012"); sign your name using your "usual" signature where indicated whilst your witnesses watch.
+In the presence of your two witnesses and in the spaces provided, you should:

-Ask your two witnesses to add, in your presence, their "usual" signatures where indicated, asking them to print their names, addresses and occupations clearly for identification purposes.
+Ask your two witnesses to add, in your presence, their ‘usual’ signatures where indicated, asking them to print their names, addresses and occupations clearly for identification purposes.

 No alterations should be made after your Will is signed.
+If you want to change your Will you should use a codicil or make a new Last Will and Testament.